 Encouraging Movement Regularly

-- Gentle leg exercises: While your baby’s on their back, gently move their legs in a bicycling motion to help stimulate their intestines.
+- Gentle leg exercises: With your baby on their back, gently move their legs in a bicycling motion.
+This can help stimulate the intestines.

 When to Consult a Pediatrician

-Look for symptoms like hard, dry stools, pain during bowel movements, or if your baby hasn’t had a bowel movement in several days.
-These issues can lead to discomfort and distress for both you and your child.
+Contact your pediatrician if your baby has hard, dry stools, seems to be in pain during bowel movements, or hasn’t had a bowel movement in several days.
+These symptoms can cause real distress for both baby and parent.

 Frequently Asked Questions